 Health Savings Accounts (HSAs) were created by the Medicare bill signed by President Bush on December 8, 2003.
 HSAs are tax advantaged medical savings accounts which enable adults to pay for their current health expenses and save for future medical and retiree health expenses on a tax-free basis.

 However, once an individual enrolls in Medicare they are no longer eligible to contribute to their HSA.
-In 2010, the U.S. Treasury and the IRS issued new guidelines for maximum contributions to HSAs: individuals may contribute an annual maximum of $3,050, and families, covering two or more individuals, may contribute up to $6,150.
+In 2010, the U.S. Treasury and the IRS issued new guidelines for maximum contributions to HSAs: individuals may contribute an annual maximum of $3,400, and families, covering two or more individuals, may contribute up to $6,750.
 In addition to normal contributions, individuals 55 and older can make “catch-up” contributions.
-In 2010, catch up contributions were set at $1,000 for individuals who age 55 or older who were not on Medicare.
+Beginning in 2010, catch up contributions were set at $1,000 for individuals who age 55 or older who were not on Medicare.

 Unlike a flexible spending account (FSA) in which funds are forfeited if not used by year end, funds in an HSA roll over and accumulate year to year if not spent.
 Withdrawals for non-medical expenses from an HSA are treated very similarly to those in an IRA, in that they incur a 10% penalty if taken before retirement age.
 If money is withdrawn after age 65 for non-qualified medical expenses, the account owner pays only income tax on the amount withdrawn.

 In summary, an HSA offers participants the following benefits:

 - Money deposited is 100% tax-deductible, and money in the account grows tax-deferred

 - For early retirees who are healthy, an HSA can help lower health insurance costs before Medicare kicks in

 - You are able to make withdrawals tax-free to pay for medical expenses anytime before or after age 65